What Safety PPE do Automotive Industry Workshops, Mechanics and Technicians need?

 Australia’s Automotive Industry is broad-reaching and intersects with the transport, maritime, and power generation sectors.
 Automotive work doesn’t only involve maintenance and repair; it also includes manufacturing, retailing, and parts sourcing.
 This variety makes safety a priority in the Automotive Industry due to the heavy, industrial nature of the work.

 Mechanics and technicians working in the Automotive Industry often operate in workshops but may also do fieldwork at various sites.
-The health and safety protection for these workers begins with eliminating as many hazards at work as possible, reducing risks in the environment, and using high-quality PPE as the very last line of defence.
+The health and safety protection for these workers begins with eliminating as many hazards at work as possible, reducing risks in the environment, and using high-quality PPE for automotive as the very last line of defence.

 Workshop Ear Protection for Automotive Workers